Robin Arzon says it best, “Queens don’t have opinions. They have standards.”

 Lunch (13 grams protein2)

-Your favourite green salad topped with 1/2 cup tempeh, and 2 Tbsp pumpkin seeds
+Your favorite green salad topped with 1/2 cup tempeh, and 2 Tbsp pumpkin seeds

 Snack (7 grams protein2)